AndrewJ2006/enigne2/README.md

 # Engine2

 My first C++ game engine.
-I am not expanding on this project anymore because I am in the process of creating a more efficient design.
+I am no longer expanding this project, as I’ve moved on to a more efficient design that is rapildy growing.

 ### Overview